 Untangling the Tall Girls Trials after Years of Secrecy and Denials

-In subsequent years (mid 1980s to 1997) we received a handful of further inquiries from “tall girls” requesting information.
+In subsequent years (the mid-1980s to 1997) we received a handful of further inquiries from “tall girls” requesting information.
 Unfortunately, these were spaced too far apart for us to put the women in contact with each other.
-The health concerns of these women had an all-too-familiar ring: dysplasia, endometriosis, ovarian cysts, aggressive cancers (cervix and breast), impaired fertility and premature menopause (i.e. occurring during their 20s).
+The health concerns of these women had an all-too-familiar ring: dysplasia, endometriosis, ovarian cysts, aggressive cancers (cervix and breast), impaired fertility, and premature menopause (i.e. occurring during their 20s).

 I can’t really describe my feeling when I opened The Age newspaper on 27 June 1997 and read on page 1: Hormone tests on teenage girls referred to inquiry.
 I think the main emotion was a sense of relief – that the truth would finally be known – tall girls were given DES to stunt their growth.
 It also brought back to me the anger and frustration Clare and I experienced in the early 1980s when our inquiries were fobbed off by the medical establishment and health authorities.